bananarama92/FBC-fork/README.md

 # BCE - Bondage Club Enhancements

 This addon to [Bondage Club](https://www.bondageprojects.com/club_game/) offers various mostly small improvements to the game experience.
+Making the game easier, safer and, in some cases, more immersive for certain types of people.
 See features below for more details.

 ## How to install and use